24 February 2016 · by Huntress What to Expect When You're Expecting...to Register with a Recruitment Agency

 “It’s not a scary process!
 The more you put into your interview with us the more you’ll get out of it and the more we’ll be able to help you.
 We’re really quite fun and friendly!” – Natasha, Delivery Consultant, Bracknell

 We hope this article has answered all of your questions about registering with us and why recruitment agencies like to talk at length before putting you forward for a role.
-If you have any further questions, feel free to drop us a comment at the bottom of the page and we’ll get back to you.
+If you have any further questions, feel free to get in touch with your local Huntress office.

 Alternatively, start your recruitment agency-assisted job search now by applying for our current vacancies!